sagarsys/sagarsys.net/content/about.md

 ## Highlights

-**Founder of SagaVortex Art Photography** (October 2023) Photography is one of my greatest passions—now a registered business:
+**Founder of SagaVortex Art Photography** (October 2023) Photography is one of my greatest passions — now also a registered business:
 [sagavortex.art](https://www.sagavortex.art/)

 **AI Agents Bootcamp** (October 2024) Completed an AI agent bootcamp on how to